chapmanb/cloudbiolinux/doc/virtualbox.md

 ## VirtualBox Appliance

+Virtual Appliances are pre-assemblied VM images configured for various purposes.

-open the Virtualbox GUI, you should see the VM added by vagrant - you can rename it to "Cloud BioLinux 32" do File->Export Appliance distribute the .ova you get from this operation anyone in any OS can import the .ova with File->Import Appliance on their Virtualbox
+Open the Virtualbox GUI, you should see the VM added by vagrant - you can rename it to "Cloud BioLinux 32"

+  File->Export Appliance

+and distribute the .ova.

+Anyone in any OS running Virtualbox can import the .ova with File->Import Appliance.

 # Making a Eucalyptus image from VirtualBox